Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 10 Top Neighborhoods in Buenos Aires

-Getting lost in these Buenos Aires neighborhoods is my favorite way to spend a beautiful day in the city.
+Exploring Buenos Aires’ neighborhoods is my favorite way to spend a beautiful day in the city.

-If you’re wondering which one to stay in or live in, I hope this guide helps you pick the barrio for you.
+If you’re wondering which one to stay in, live in, or wander in, then I know this guide will help.

 For a more complete guide on hotels, hostels, and apartments, read my incredibly detailed guide on where to stay in Buenos Aires.

-Microcentro, centro, or downtown Buenos Aires is actually made up of more than one neighborhood: mostly Montserrat and San Nicolas.
+It’s actually made up of more than one neighborhood: mostly Montserrat and San Nicolas, and a bit of Retiro.

 Where to Stay in Montserrat & San Nicolas

-- La Fresque Hotel – An more budget-friendly alternative with a unique, boutique hotel vibe in a colonial building right on Avenida de Mayo, steps from the Casa Rosada, Plaza de Mayo, and the city’s top sights.
+- La Fresque Hotel – A budget friendly option, this boutique hotel housed in a colonial building is right on Avenida de Mayo, steps from the Casa Rosada, Plaza de Mayo, and the city’s top sights.

-- Milhouse Hostel – Best hostel in this area, it’s massive in a historic building.
-Hostel living with a traditional setting.
+- Parla Hostel – Beautiful hostel in this area in a historic building.

-It is so large that it’s divided into many mini neighborhoods, each with its own draw.
-The two main ones that I’ll highlight here are Palermo Soho and Palermo Hollywood.
+It is so large that it’s divided into mini neighborhoods, each with its own draw.
+The two main areas in Palermo that you’ll hear the most about are Palermo Soho and Palermo Hollywood.

 Palermo Soho’s alleyways (pasajes) like Pasaje Russel, Pasaje Soria, and Sta.
 Rosa, house some of the best street art in Buenos Aires.

-Palermo Hollywood borders Soho.
-They’re separated by Avenida Juan B. Justo.
-It got its name from the number of film and radio studios located here.
+Palermo Hollywood borders Soho, separated by Avenida Juan B. Justo.
+It owes its name to the number of film and radio studios located here.

 Today Hollywood is filled to the brim with hip restaurants, cafes, and bars.
-It’s great for going out at night (Soho can be a bit quieter after dark).
 There are less boutiques, with Soho taking the prize for shopping.

-Both are so close choosing between the two isn’t a make or break decision but that of walking a few extra blocks.
+Both are so close that choosing between the two isn’t a make or break decision.

 San Telmo

-Some of the best tango shows in Buenos Aires are located here, along with historic bookstores, churches, cobblestone streets, and antique shops.
+Some of the best tango shows in Buenos Aires are located here, along with historic churches, cobblestone streets, and antique shops.
+For example, the country’s oldest bookstore (Libreria Avila) and oldest pharmacy (La Estrella) are both right here.

-Looking for the Paris of South America?
-You’ll find it Recoleta (and its neighboring barrio Retiro).
+Are you coming to Argentina to experience the Paris of South America?
+You’ll find it Recoleta (and its neighboring barrio, Retiro).

-These are the wealthiest neighborhoods in Buenos Aires with luxury hotels, mansions, and posh boutiques that I don’t dare step inside.
+These are the wealthiest neighborhoods in Buenos Aires with luxury hotels, mansions, and Parisian-influenced apartment blocks.

 Read More: The Best Things to do in Recoleta